 What they learned is something all coaches need to hear.

 In Dan Heath’s best-selling book Upstream: The Quest to Solve Problems before they Happen, Heath described the StatCom blunder as an example of a “ghost victory.”
 The illusion of success makes us believe our interventions were much more successful than they actually were.

 Heath described three different examples of ghost victories we should be conscious of when evaluating success.
 The third should resonate with coaches of all levels.

 He said: “There is also a third kind of ghost victory that’s essentially a special case of the second (when short term measures don’t align with the long term mission).

 “It occurs when measures become the mission.”

-At Bridge the Gap 2020, Pelotero CEO Bobby Tewksbary warned of the “Crossfitification” of baseball: Practices have become the objective, not the games themselves.
+At Bridge the Gap 2020, Pelotero CEO Bobby Tewksbary warned of the “Crossfitification” of baseball: Achieving certain performance metrics has become the goal, not actually performing in games.

-Naval Ravikant said it best: “When you play stupid games, you win stupid prizes.”
+Naval Ravikant, Indian-American entrepreneur and investor, said it best: “When you play stupid games, you win stupid prizes.”